-Horn tweeters normally built in a structure that looks like a horn/ flare and use a horn-loaded high-frequency compression driver.
+Horn tweeters are normally built in a structure that looks like a horn/ flare and use a horn-loaded high-frequency compression driver.
 However, in some cases, they use conventional cones or domes loaded by a horn.

 Horn tweeter systems are well known for their dynamic contrast and very natural-sounding tonal balance, but poorly designed horn systems tend to sound harsh in the midrange and/or treble region.
-One of their main advantages is that they work well with low power amps.
+One of their main advantages is that they work well with low-power amps.